cercai/Cheatsheet/kubernetes/Examples/Example1/README.md

 *         kind-k8s   kind-k8s   kind-k8s
 ```

-Use `kubectl config use-context` to change the context
+Use `kubectl config use-context` to change the context,<br>
-Use `kubectl config use-cluster` to change the cluster
+and `kubectl config use-cluster` to change the cluster.

 ## List the nodes,pods